Lore Kadden Lindenfeld: Artistic significance

 Lore focused primarily on weaving and fiber designs, using plastic raffia and wool fibers or ribbons.
 She also created some pieces using paper and ink.
 Her work has made appearances in exhibits throughout the world, and her work is held in the collections of the Black Mountain College Museum + Arts Center, the Fashion Institute of Technology, the Josef and Anni Albers Foundation, the Museum of Arts and Design, the National Museum of American Art, the Newark Museum of Art, the New Jersey State Museum, Rider University Art Collection, the Paley Design Center, and in private collections.

+Personal life

+Kadden married physics professor Peter Lindenfeld in 1953.
+They had two children.
+She died in 2010.